What are Diabetic Socks?

-Women’s and mens diabetic socks come in different styles including over the calf, crew, quarter, and low cut lengths.
-Over the calf is the longest and comes up to the knee.
-The crew style sits half way between the ankles and knees.
-Diabetic ankle socks covers the ankles.
-Lastly, the low cut style is worn below the ankles.
-Diabetic socks are available in a variety of colors.
-However, for diabetics that suffer from a loss of foot sensation, doctors suggest wearing light color socks to quickly detect foot injuries.

-Sock Sizes and Fit

-While sizes will vary with each sock manufacturer, sock sizes generally represents the length of the feet in inches.
-The standard sizes for men are 10-13 and 13-15.
-Men’s size 10-13 corresponds to shoe sizes 8 to 12.
-Men’s size 13-15 is for shoe sizes 13 to 15.
-Men that have larger feet will require custom socks to accommodate them.
-Diabetic socks for women size 9-11 are for those with shoe size 5 to 10.
-Wearing the right sock size is important to avoid discomfort.
-Socks that are too large will bunch up and rub against the skin to cause blisters.
-Socks that are too small will feel tight and will ultimately slip off the foot as well.

-How to Care for your Socks

-Diabetic socks, even good ones, will eventually need to be replaced.
-However, taking care of them properly will help to extend its useful life.
-Here are some general tips to get the most from your socks:

-Snapshot 2 | Women’s and diabetic socks for men come in different styles including over the calf, crew, quarter, and low cut lengths.
+Women’s and diabetic socks for men come in different styles including over the calf, crew, quarter, and low cut lengths.
 Over the calf is the longest and comes up to the knee.
 The crew style sits half way between the ankles and knees.
 Diabetic ankle socks covers the ankles.
 Lastly, the low cut style is worn below the ankles.
 Diabetic socks are available in a variety of colors.
 However, for diabetics that suffer from a loss of foot sensation, doctors suggest wearing light color socks to quickly detect foot injuries.

 Sock Sizes and Fit

 While sizes will vary with each sock manufacturer, sock sizes generally represents the length of the feet in inches.
 The standard sizes for men are 10-13 and 13-15.
 Men’s size 10-13 corresponds to shoe sizes 8 to 12.
 Men’s size 13-15 is for shoe sizes 13 to 15.
 Men that have larger feet will require custom socks to accommodate them.
 Diabetic socks for women size 9-11 are for those with shoe size 5 to 10.
 Wearing the right sock size is important to avoid discomfort.
 Socks that are too large will bunch up and rub against the skin to cause blisters.
 Socks that are too small will feel tight and will ultimately slip off the foot as well.

 How to Care for your Socks

 Diabetic socks, even good ones, will eventually need to be replaced.
 However, taking care of them properly will help to extend its useful life.
 Here are some general tips to get the most from your socks: